Freelance Writing Markets Paying $1000 Per Article or More

 Jennifer Mattern is a professional blogger, freelance business writer, consultant, and indie author.
 She runs numerous websites & blogs including All Freelance Writing, Freelance Writing Pros, NakedPR, and Kiss My Biz.

-Jenn has 25 years' experience as a professional writer and editor and over 20 years' experience in marketing and PR (working heavily in digital PR, online marketing, social media, SEO, new media, and thought leadership publication).
-She also has 19 years' professional blogging and web publishing experience (including web development) and around 18 years of experience as an indie author / publisher.
+Jenn has over 25 years' experience as a professional writer and editor and over 20 years' experience in marketing and PR (working heavily in digital PR, online marketing, social media, SEO, new media, and thought leadership publication).
+She also has 20 years' professional blogging and web publishing experience (including web development) and 19 years of experience as an indie author / publisher.

 Jenn also writes fiction under multiple pen names and is an Active member of the Horror Writers Association.